hiteclab/KINECToneMOUSE/README.md

 # KINECKoneMOUSE

 __KINECKoneMOUSE__ Is a project to control the movement of the mouse using a Kinect One, ___Processing___ language and the library ___Kinect v2 for Windows___.
-Developed by Jose David Cuartas
-__Hypermedia Lab of Technologies for Communication__
+Developed by Jose David Cuartas in the__Hypermedia Lab of Technologies for Communication__ at Los Libertadores University, 2016, Bogotá, Colombia.
-University Los Libertadores
-2016, Bogotá, Colombia.
 __GPL license V3__